 For some teams, employee recognition programs involve recording both positive and negative interactions with the cleaners and managers to help build a cleaner scorecard.
 This scorecard can then be used to see who is doing well and who needs additional training or supervision.

 When staff do leave, an exit interview is a great tool to learn more about what is at the root cause of the turnover.

 In some cases, cleaners leave for positive reasons.
 But when they are leaving because they are not happy, leaving these issues unaddressed will ultimately lead to a deeper more serious problem for your team.

-One recommended approach is to have someone in the management team that the individual leaving did not report to conduct the interview.
+Our recommendation is to have someone in the management team that the cleaner did not report to conduct the interview.
 This allows the responses to be more honest and candid.

 The Bottom Line

 Turnover in the Janitorial industry is not only expensive, but sometimes an elusive issue to address.